asrma2/bank-branches/README.md

 # Bank Search Application

-This appliaction list you the branches of all the banks in Mumbai, Hyderabad, Delhi, Jaipur and Bikaner.
+This application list you the branches of all the banks in Mumbai, Hyderabad, Delhi, Jaipur and Bikaner.
 The details of the branches are fetched from the backend api: "https://vast-shore-74260.herokuapp.com/banks?city=<city_name>".

 ## Steps to run the project